Edward F. Norton

 Lieutenant-General Edward Felix Norton, (21 February 1884 – 3 November 1954) was a British Army officer and mountaineer.

 Early life

-Norton attended Charterhouse School and the Royal Military Academy, Woolwich, and then joined artillery units in India and served in the First World War.
+Norton attended Charterhouse School and the Royal Military Academy, Woolwich, and was commissioned into the Royal Regiment of Artillery as a second lieutenant on 24 December 1902.
+He joined artillery units in India and served in the First World War.
 He had been introduced to mountain climbing at the home in the Alps of his grandfather, Alfred Wills, a well-known mountaineer and president of the Alpine Club (1863–1865).

 Mountaineering

 Norton's experience led to his taking part in the British 1922 Everest and 1924 Everest expeditions, reaching high elevations both years.
 His height of 8572.8 m—reached in 1924 without using oxygen on the Great Couloir route—was a world altitude record which stood for nearly 30 years, only being surpassed during the unsuccessful Swiss expedition of 1952.

 In 1924, he took over leadership of the expedition when General Charles Granville Bruce fell ill, and Norton was praised for handling affairs in the aftermath of the disappearance of George Mallory and Andrew Irvine.